Susan L. Bickley

-Ms. Bickley additionally is a member of Blank Rome’s Partner Board, Blank Rome’s Distribution Committee, the Firm’s Strategic Plan Committee and Strategic Plan Implementation Committee, the Firm’s Trade Secret and Non-Compete Litigation Group, Chair of the Blank Rome Women’s Forum, and leader of the Firm’s employment practice in the Houston office.
+Ms. Bickley is also a member of Blank Rome’s Partner Board, Blank Rome’s Distribution Committee, the Firm’s Strategic Plan Committee and Strategic Plan Implementation Committee, the Firm’s Trade Secret and Non-Compete Litigation Group, Chair of the Blank Rome Women’s Forum, and leader of the Firm’s employment practice in the Houston office.

 - Successfully defended numerous public and private employers in cases and charges filed under United States Constitution, Texas Constitution, Title VII, the Civil Rights Act of 1991, Americans With Disabilities Act of 1990, Pregnancy Discrimination Act, Age Discrimination in Employment Act, Texas Commission on Human Rights Act, Texas Whistleblowers Act, Workers Compensation Act, Equal Pay Act, Fair Labor Standards Act, Texas Payday Act, among other statutory and common law theories asserted against employers.